 For the “big chunks”, you can decide in advance how to cope with them.
 You can, for example, find a type of sport that fits into your daily life.
 You can decide on a way to deal with dinner invitations or how to spend time with smokers.

 You can decide if you want to be strict or allow yourself some small “sins” you can compensate easily.

 In short: You will be well prepared.
 And this is what it’s all about – whether you work on a business strategy or on your very personal New Year’s resolutions.

 I wish you a good start into the year to come.
 May all your visions for 2018 come true.

 Wiebke Brüssel is a graduated business economist.
 Since 2013 she is manager of the Strategiebüro Bremen (Strategy Office Bremen).

 The team of the Strategiebüro Bremen works for companies and institutions in the private and the public sector.
 Whether it is the successful moderation or a complete development of a corporate strategy, the Strategiebüro is the right partner.
-Since 2017 it is also member of the Bremen pool of digital consultants of the Wirtschaftsförderung Bremen GmbH.
+We are also a member of the Bremen pool of digital consultants of the Wirtschaftsförderung Bremen GmbH.

 More about Wiebke Brüssel and contact information: